Yoshito Hori: Local development

-In 2019, Hori became the majority owner of Ibaraki Broadcast System.
+Hori has been an ambassador for Ibaraki Prefecture (いばらき大使, ibaraki taishi) from 2011.
+When Hori visited Mito in August 2015 for a high school swimming team reunion, he was shocked by the decline of the town he grew up in.
+This led him to launch the Mito Downtown Revitalization Project (水戸ど真ん中再生プロジェクト, mito donmannaka saisei purojekuto), a public-private initiative to revive the local area economically through tourism and other initiatives in February 2016.
+Hori's first initiative was to purchase the Ibaraki Robots basketball team in April 2016.
+The team was promoted to the Japanese B1 League division in 2021.
+In 2019, Hori became the majority owner of LuckyFM Ibaraki Broadcasting System, the only local radio station in Ibaraki Prefecture.
+The scope of the radio station was expanded to internet media.
+IBS, the nickname of the radio station was changed to LuckyFM on April 1, 2021, a playful reference to Ibaraki.

 Following the departure announcement of Rock in Japan Festival from Hitachi Seaside Park in Hitachinaka, Ibaraki early 2022, Hori decided to create a new music festival organized by LuckyFM at the vacated location, with himself as self-appointed festival producer.
 A crowdfunding campaign for the new festival raised over ¥30 million yen on ReadyFor by April 2022.
 LuckyFM Green Festival or LuckyFes in short was held for the first time on July 23-24, 2022.

+Recognition

+For his donations of private funds for the public good, Hori was awarded the Medal with Dark Blue Ribbon (紺綬褒章, konju hōshō) by the Japanese government in 2020, 2021, 2022, and 2024.
+Hori received the Medal with Blue Ribbon (藍綬褒章, ranju hōshō) from the Japanese government for his contributions to society in 2024.

 Boards and memberships

 Hori has served as a board member and advisor for organizations both in Japan and globally.